Azacitidine-Teva (Azacitidine)

 How Taken

-injection under the skin or intravenous infusion given by healthcare professional
+injection under the skin or intravenous infusion, typically given daily for 7 days in cycles

 What Is Azacitidine-Teva Used For?

-Azacitidine-Teva is an anti-cancer medication that prevents the growth of cancer cells.
-It’s specifically designed to treat blood disorders where your bone marrow isn’t working properly.
+Azacitidine-Teva is an anti-cancer medication that helps prevent the growth of cancer cells.

 Primary Uses

-Azacitidine-Teva is used to treat myelodysplastic syndrome (MDS), a blood disorder where the bone marrow doesn’t work normally and fails to produce enough mature blood cells.
-This causes a lack of healthy blood cells that can function properly in your body.
+It is primarily used to treat myelodysplastic syndrome (MDS), a blood disorder where the bone marrow does not produce enough healthy blood cells.

 How It Works